-During 9th period, all students are required to sign up for and attend clubs.
+During 9th period, all students sign up for and attend clubs.
 This provides students with an opportunity to engage in social and academic activities.
-Club offerings vary during the course of the school year.
-Club options can include sports, art, computers, cooking, meditation, circuit training, gardening, yearbook, homework, Zumba, music, games, and many more.
+Club offerings vary during the school year.
+Club options might include sports, art, computers, cooking, meditation, circuit training, gardening, yearbook, homework, Zumba, music, games, and many more.
 If the school is required to go remote, clubs will be replaced by tutorials.